arexbold/TripleBondChallenge/README.md

 ### Lake Rage Shiny
 - You may catch this to use if you like but you must give up one of your mons immediately after you catch it.
 If you don't like it too bad.
+- No Orin, you can't catch a legendary/pseudo.

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.